Jerilderie railway station: Heritage listing

-The Jerilderie Railway Station Group and buildings was designed by John Whitton, Engineer in Chief of the NSW railways from 1856-1888.
+The Jerilderie Railway Station Group and buildings was designed by John Whitton, Engineer in Chief of the NSW railways from 1856 to 1888.
 Whitton designed much of extant NSW railways infrastructure including station buildings.
 His particular design ethos has created a genre of railway station and station master's house designs that are recognisable and distinctive throughout NSW.
 The Jerilderie Railway Station Group are important as part of the body of works Charles Hardy a pre-eminent builder of Wagga Wagga, trained in London, arrive in Melbourne in 1854, aged 21, and moved to Wagga in 1862, with Thomas Hodson with whom he formed a partnership until 1872 when Hodson went to live in Sydney.
 Hardy continued as Charles Hardy & Co. a firm that by the 1970s employed 250 people.
 Charles Hardy died in 1908.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 John Whitton developed standardised designs for some of NSW's railway stations.
 Jerilderie Railway Station is a typical exemplar of this practice for standard roadside station buildings.
 Whitton's development of a standardised approach to Public building design was relatively innovative for colonial NSW in the 1880s.
 The genre of station house design of which Jerilderie Railway Station Master's House is representative is aesthetically distinctive in its use of architectural stylistic elements and planning principles.
 The cast iron lattice work on buildings are of particular aesthetic significance to the railway precinct.
 Charles Hardy "... insisted on a high standard of work.
 He brought most of his tradesmen from England and personally supervised most of the building himself, travelling long distances in a sulky.
 Operation extended to Albury, Corowa, Deniliquin and Euston."
 In keeping with the changing trend in architectural ornamentation, which took place during the Federation period, Hardy favoured the use of fine joinery both internally and externally.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

 The Jerilderie Station buildings demonstrate the principal characteristics of a standard roadside railway station arrangement post 1875 and as designed by John Whitton.
 The Jerilderie Station buildings and original infrastructure has many of the principal characteristics of a British derived design for railway station buildings from the 19th century and colonial NSW.
 The Jerilderie Station buildings reflect through their planning, detailing and internal architectural elements the hieratic nature for the NSW railways in the 19th century.
 The Jerilderie Station buildings have retained much of their original form and have a high integrity.